Mobile navigation

 • direct involvement with the child, young person or family is agreed

-As well as working to link schools, Educational Psychologists also apply their psychological skills and knowledge by working to support staff training & development, project - based interventions and undertaking pieces of research on behalf of the authority.
-In this way, a large number of children and young people benefit from EPS support.
+As well as working to link schools, Educational Psychologists also apply their psychological skills and knowledge by working to support staff training and development, project-based interventions, and undertaking pieces of research on behalf of the authority.
+In this way, a large number of children and young people benefit from Educational Psychology Service support.

 What are we working on just now?

-We undertake a range of research and development in partnership with schools, the education authority, and other organisations; and in response to national priorities.
+We undertake a range of research and development in partnership with schools, the education authority, and other organisations, and in response to national priorities.
 We have training and experience in qualitative and quantitative research methods.
-For more detailed information please see our latest Standard and Qualities Poster (PDF) [317KB] .
+For more detailed information, please see our latest Standard and Qualities Poster (PDF, 226 KB).
 What we are working on provides more information on what the service in working on.

-The Educational Psychology Service worked in collaboration with schools to improve school engagement through action research projects in 14/15 and 15/16, with evidenced impact on areas of school engagement.
-A full report (PDF) [288KB] and briefing paper (PDF) [117KB] is available with further details about the school action research projects and tools to measure engagement.
+The Educational Psychology Service worked in collaboration with schools to improve school engagement through action research projects in 2014 to 2015 and 2015 to 2016, with evidenced impact on areas of school engagement.
+A full report (PDF, 288 KB) and briefing paper (PDF, 117 KB) is available with further details about the school action research projects and tools to measure engagement.

 How are we doing?